Dedicated, Experienced,

 "I work for the taxpayers of Haverhill.
 I informed people two weeks earlier and never heard back," LePage said at Tuesday night's City Council meeting.
 "I'm not against this project by any means, but I want things to be done right."

-Haverhill Receives $300,000 State Energy Grant; Becomes a "Green Community"
+State Formally Awards Haverhill $315,000 State Energy Grant; Becomes a "Green Community"

-As early as March of 2017, Councilor Colin F. LePage advocated for the green designation, “I’m looking out for the taxpayers.
+As early as March of 2017, Councilor Colin F. LePage advocated for the green designation, having Joanne Bissetta, deputy director of the state Department of Energy Resources, address city councilors.
+“I’m looking out for the taxpayers.
 I wanted to go after $300,000 that can be used for other purposes,” LePage said.

 Council to Revisit Hunking Building Permit Fee;